trellis-ldp/trellis/README.md

 ### Scalability

 Trellis has been built from the ground up to support horizontal scalability.
 While it is possible to run Trellis on a single machine, scaling out across a cluster is well-defined and supported.
-Trellis is eventually consistent, which is to say that many operations run asynchronously.
-While this makes the system very responsive, it also means that clients cannot always expect operations to be atomic.
-In general, per-resource operations are atomic; operations that cause other resources to change tend to be handled asynchronously.

 ### Durability